MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <code>w_ctr = 10</code>
 </p></details></task>

 Now our last step is to tell <code>GYRE</code> what to output using <a href="https://gyre.readthedocs.io/en/stable/ref-guide/input-files/output-params.html" target="_blank"> &ad_output</a>.
 There are two types of output files to consider: the <a href="https://gyre.readthedocs.io/en/stable/ref-guide/output-files/summary-files.html#summary-files" target="_blank"> summary</a> and <a href="https://gyre.readthedocs.io/en/stable/ref-guide/output-files/detail-files.html" target="_blank"> detail</a> output files.
-The `summary` files provides an overview of the <code>GYRE</code> calculations for all considered modes, such as their frequencies, degree $\ell$, and azimuthal order $m$ values, whereas the `detail` files provides additional information on each one of the calculated modes such as their radial ($\xi_r$) and horizontal ($\xi_h$) displacements as a function of the radius coordinate.
-You therefore get one detail file per calculated mode.
+The `summary` file provides an overview of the <code>GYRE</code> calculations for all considered modes, such as their frequencies, degree $\ell$, and azimuthal order $m$ values, whereas the `detail` files provide additional information on each one of the calculated modes such as their radial ($\xi_r$) and horizontal ($\xi_h$) displacements as a function of the radius coordinate.
+You, therefore, get one detail file per calculated mode.
 In this <code>MESA</code> lab, we are only interested in the `summary` files.<br>

 <task><details>
 <summary>Task 9</summary><p>